Saad Haddad

-Saad Haddad (سعد حداد; 1936 – 14 January 1984) was the founder and head of the South Lebanon Army (SLA) during the Lebanese Civil War.
-For years Haddad was closely collaborating and receiving arms and political support from Israel against Lebanese government forces, Hezbollah, and the Syrian Army.
+Saad Haddad (سعد حداد; 1936 – 14 January 1984) was a Lebanese military officer and the founder and head of the South Lebanon Army (SLA) during the Lebanese Civil War.
+Originally a Major in the Lebanese Army, he defected and formed the SLA and created the separatist State of Free Lebanon backed by Israel.
+For years Haddad closely collaborated with and received arms and political support from Israel against Lebanese government forces, Hezbollah, and the Syrian Army.
 Haddad died of cancer in his house in Marjayoun.

+Early life

+Haddad was born to a Greek Catholic family in Marjayoun.
+He received part of his training at Fort Benning in the United States.